m4r1k/k8s_5g_lab/README.md

 * The VM Guest OS Profile is configured for RHEL8 (the firmware is set to `EFI` and `Secure Boot` is **disabled**).
 The OpenShift installer has only recently [gained the SecureBoot capability](https://github.com/openshift/installer/commit/39c6499), which will be *probably* available with OCP 4.8
 * `vNUMA` is disabled, exposing a single socket (aka equal number of `vCPU` and `Cores per socket`)
 * `I/O MMU` and `Hardware virtualization` (aka `Nested Virtualization`) are both enabled
-* VMXNET3 is the network para-virtualized driver
+* VMXNET3 is the network para-virtualized driver for all interfaces but where PXE runs (first vNIC of `Master`/`Workers` and second vNIC of `Provisioner`).
+VMware has [known poor support for PXE](https://kb.vmware.com/s/article/59709).
+The result is a slower PXE boot phase which sometimes also fails (BTW, KVM from this point of view just works)
 * VMware NVME is the storage controller for all VMs (for who's asking about PVSCSI vs. NVME, [see the comparison](https://www.thomas-krenn.com/en/wiki/VMware_Performance_Comparison_SCSI_Controller_and_NVMe_Controller))
   * In the `install-config.yaml` the [Root device hints](https://docs.openshift.com/container-platform/4.7/installing/installing_bare_metal_ipi/ipi-install-installation-workflow.html#root-device-hints_ipi-install-configuration-files) is specified referring to `deviceName: "/dev/nvme0n1"`
 ### 5.1 - Virtual Baseboard Management Controller